htcondor/htcondor-restd/README.md

 Installation
 ------------
-Create a virtualenv then `pip install -r requirements.txt`.
+Create a virtualenv then `pip install -e .`.
 To run using the built-in Flask server (not for production), run

-    FLASK_APP=condor_restd.py flask run -p 9680
+    FLASK_APP=condor_restd flask run -p 9680

 For additional scalability, run using a WSGI server such as gunicorn: